What Social Media Use Do People Regret? An Analysis of 34K Smartphone Screenshots with Multimodal LLM: Introduction

 \section{Introduction}

-Despite the convenience that smartphones offer, smartphone users consistently say that they engage with their devices in ways they later regret.
-They report scrolling through content that is not worth their time, continuing to play casual games long after they have lost interest in the game’s objective, and checking social media compulsively~\cite{tran2019, cho2021}.
-This regrettable usage is no accident; in the attention economy, online platforms are intentionally designed to keep users on task for as long as possible and to manufacture routine phone-checking habits that keep them coming back as often as possible~\cite{eyal2014hooked}.
+Despite the popularity of social media platforms, smartphone users consistently say that they engage with social media in ways they later regret.
+They report scrolling through content that is not worth their time and checking for updates compulsively~\cite{tran2019, cho2021}.
+This regrettable usage is no accident; in the attention economy, online platforms are often intentionally designed to keep users on task for as long as possible and to manufacture routine phone-checking habits that keep them coming back as often as possible~\cite{eyal2014hooked}.
 An increasing body of prior work argues that the concept of designing for ``engagement'' has received too little scrutiny and deserves greater attention from regulators~\cite{richards2024against}.
+This is particularly true of social media platforms, which are frequently built around attention-economy business models and provide the usage experiences that users are most likely to say they regret~\cite{tran2019, cho2021}.

-Yet, understanding the precise relationship between users' engagement on smartphone apps and their subsequent regret is incredibly challenging.
+Yet, understanding the precise relationship between users' engagement with social media apps on the phone and their subsequent regret is incredibly challenging.
 First, users can engage in a variety of activities throughout their interaction in a given app, as many mobile apps today consist of a complex constellation of features.
 A single social media app might include, for example: a feed of algorithmically organized content, direct messaging features, discussion threads, and more, making it difficult to associate isolated design decisions with users' usage decisions or subjective experiences.
-Indeed, prior research has examined the relationship between feature-level social media app usage and subsequent feelings of regret~\cite{cho2021} and shown that regret of social media usage can vary by feature.
+Indeed, prior research has examined the relationship between feature-level social media app usage and subsequent feelings of regret~\cite{cho2021} and showed that regret of social media usage can vary by feature.